 Are generic prescription drugs safe?

 According to the FDA, generic medicines work exactly the same as name-brand medicines, because they use the same active ingredients and work in the same way.
-This also means that they have the same risks and benefits as their brand-name counterparts.
+This also means that they have the same risks and benefits as their brand-name equivalent.

 The FDA has a special arm that oversees the rigorous review of generic drugs called the FDA Generic Drugs Program.
-In addition to ensuring generic drugs meet the same requirements of name-brand drugs, the Generic Drugs Program also inspects over 3,000 manufacturing plants every year.
+In addition to ensuring generic drugs meet the same requirements as name-brand drugs, the Generic Drugs Program also inspects over 3,000 manufacturing plants every year.

 So the FDA inspects all generic drugs (ensuring safety, effectiveness, and quality), the facilities where those drugs are manufactured, and investigates all reports of negative side effects or patient reactions to generic drugs.
 (If differences are detected in generic drugs, the FDA has the authority to recall drugs and make changes to their production.)